-Architectural Lace
+Architectural Lace by MANTZALIN

 Handmade architectural lace offers a unique and intricate means of transforming space, whether as decoration, a functional element, or an interactive installation.
 These works effortlessly blend into existing spaces without the need for frames or pedestals, relying on minimal and well-thought-out structural interventions.
 Each piece is significantly influenced by its context, creating a site-specific object that appears as if it naturally grew within the space.